usdot-jpo-codehub/codehub-readme-template/README.md

 ## Builds

-*Optional - Detail the framworks, code styles and any applications used to create and run the project.*
+*Optional - Detail the frameworks, code styles and any applications used to create and run the project.*

 Example: